spdk/spdk/doc/vagrant.md

 [Vagrant](https://www.vagrantup.com/) provides a quick way to get a basic NVMe enabled virtual machine sandbox running without the need for any special hardware.
-The Vagrant environment for SPDK has support for Ubuntu 16.04 and CentOS 7.2.
+The Vagrant environment for SPDK has support for CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Fedora26, Fedora28 and FreeBSD11.
 This environment requires Vagrant 1.9.4 or newer and VirtualBox 5.1 or newer with the matching VirtualBox extension pack.

-The VM builds SPDK and DPDK from source which are located at `/spdk`.

 Note: If you are behind a corporate firewall, set `http_proxy` and `https_proxy` in your environment before trying to start up the VM.
 Also make sure that you